juliesuarez/Debug-dynasty/Debug_Dynasty_Test_Management_Report.md

 11. Reflection

-- Impact of Risk Analysis
+11.1 Impact of Risk Analysis
   (Discuss how the Risk Analysis (Deliverable 3) focused your team's effort.
-Did you spend more time on the Bonus Round and Leaderboard because they were "High Priority"?)
--
--
--
--
--

-7.2.
+Did you spend more time on the Bonus Round and Leaderboard because they were "High Priority"?) : The Risk Analysis helped our team focus on the most critical areas first.
+Since the Leaderboard was rated High Priority and had the highest risk impact, we spent extra time testing and fixing it to make sure scores saved and displayed correctly.
+We also gave attention to the Bonus Round, but since its risks were Medium Priority, it came after the Leaderboard.
+Overall, the analysis guided us to manage time better and reduce issues in key features.

+11.2.
 Testing Trade-offs (Coverage, Time, Depth)

 (Discuss what you had to de-prioritize due to time.
 Did you sacrifice deep testing on low-risk features to ensure high-risk features were fully covered?)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-7.3.
+11.3.
 Team Collaboration

 (Discuss how the team worked.
 Did using GitHub Issues and a Project board help or hinder?
 How did the 3 roles interact?)
 ------------------------------------------------------------------------------------------------------------------------